hawic2t/hawic2t/README.md

 - 🌃: **Cyber Security Awareness Champion for National Cybersecurity Alliance**: Every year the Alliance hosts a range of events for Cyber Security Awareness Month and has champions all across the world to help them promote a safer and more secure digital world.

-- 🌃: <a href="https://www.cybercollective.org//">Cyber Collective Internet street smarts 2024 course</a>: I'm a course content reviewer and am so excited to be a part of Cyber Collective's mission to help society understand the impact of technology and for the every day user to learn how to protect themselves online with a one of a kind course, built by the staff and volunteers!
-Launching in October's Cyber Security Awareness Month.
+- 🌃: <a href="https://www.cybercollective.org/internet-street-smarts-quiz">Cyber Collective Internet street smarts 2024 course</a>: I'm a course content reviewer and am so excited to be a part of Cyber Collective's mission to help society understand the impact of technology and for the every day user to learn how to protect themselves online with a one of a kind course, built by the staff and volunteers!
+Launched in October 2024 Cyber Security Awareness Month.

-- 🎙️: <a href="https://www.galahcyber.com.au/podcasts/#:~:text=Tune%20in%20to%20%22Secured%20by%20Galah%20Cyber,%22%20the%20podcast%20for//">Secured by Galah Cyber Podcast</a>: Upcoming chat with Cole Cornford, Founder of Galah Cyber to share our stories of being respective start-up founders.
+- 🎙️: <a href="https://www.galahcyber.com.au/podcasts/#:~:text=Tune%20in%20to%20%22Secured%20by%20Galah%20Cyber,%22%20the%20podcast%20for//">Talent First - Talking Technology Podcast (UK based)</a>: Upcoming chat with Michelle Edmondson, Co-Founder and Managing Partner, to talk about the rewards and realities of being a women in cyber security.

-- 🌠: **NASA Hackathon**: Annual Moon Kids team leader for 48 hour hackathon challenges.
-This year my team will be working on the <a href="https://www.spaceappschallenge.org/nasa-space-apps-2024/find-a-team/moon-kids//">Exosky Challenge</a>: to create an app for students to map out exoplanet star maps.

 ### 📜: Submitted grant nominees:

-- 🌹: <a href="https://iwd.haagen-dazs.global/en/">Häagen-Dazs Rose Gold Project 2025</a>:In honour of Häagen-Dazs’ iconic female co-founder Rose Mattus, The Rose Project has a bursary grant to support trailblazing women around the world to continue their amazing work and support the incredible causes they are passionate about. **Pending outcome**.
+- 🌹: <a href="https://iwd.haagen-dazs.global/en/iwd-top-50-nominees/">Häagen-Dazs Rose Gold Project 2025</a>:In honour of Häagen-Dazs’ iconic female co-founder Rose Mattus, The Rose Project has a bursary grant to support trailblazing women around the world to continue their amazing work and support the incredible causes they are passionate about. **Pending outcome**.
 - 🌠: **Enterprising Women's 2023 grant**: Women's economic equality category and guest attendee for the <a href="https://youtu.be/mKFQBDSvU_c?si=rOJdwDiwhVq8LMyD/">Grand Finale at Parliament House</a>